 Remaining mindful of what triggers your stress at work is vital to know when to step back and take a break.
 If you haven’t moved your body in many hours, be sure to do so.
 If you’re feeling sad and unproductive, don’t try to slog through.
 Go outside and get some fresh air.

 Knowing when you’re feeling a heightened stress level means you can work to keep your stress levels in check, proactively working to reduce your heart rate (and save your life) simultaneously.

 Friends, family members, and colleagues you can trust are all excellent places to turn to.
 Alcohol, cocaine, and gambling are not.
 Talk about how you’re feeling and recognize how people react to your current moods.
 Feeling snappy and irritable because of work?
 That’s not a positive sign, and there is no excuse.
 Recognize this and open up with your friends and family, don’t ‘react badly’ to their concerns.

 If, after some time, the above approach to workplace stress reduction doesn’t affect you, it might be time to look for further intervention to help you regain control over every aspect of your life.

-But when that feeling boils over and your health begins to deteriorate, it’s time to do something about it.
+But when that feeling boils over, and your health begins to deteriorate, it’s time to do something about it.
 As executives, taking extended time away from the office can be tough to seek help for your stress.
 That’s why we’ve created Executive Stress Coaching.
-In just a little over an hour every other week or so, we can help you regain control and generate tips and skills you need to manage your stress.
+In just over an hour every other week or so, we can help you regain control and generate tips and skills you need to manage your stress.

 Consider thinking about being a father as a metaphor.
 This is one way to expand and “bring your best” to other parts of your life.
 Anton Counseling & Health Psychology.
 Find your Psychologist of choice.